zopefoundation/fanstatic/doc/configuration.rst

 publish resources.
 If you would like the root for resource publication to be something else in your application (such as ``resources``), you can change this to another string.

+.. [#well] Well, for 10 years into the future at least.